MenthaMC/Lightclip/readme.md

-Paperclip
+Lightclip
 =========
 A binary patch distribution system for Paper.

-Paperclip is the launcher for the Paper Minecraft server.
+Lightclip is the launcher for the Paper Minecraft server.
 It uses a [bsdiff](http://www.daemonology.net/bsdiff/) patch between the vanilla Minecraft server and the modified Paper server to generate the Paper Minecraft server immediately upon first run.
 Once the Paper server is generated it loads the patched jar into Paperclip's own class loader, and runs the main class.